Mechanical Engineering - Bachelor of Science in Mechanical Engineering

 The mechanical engineering program prepares students for a wide range of professional engineering careers in such areas as: research and development; design; facilities operation and maintenance; management; and production.
 Graduates of the program will be prepared to apply engineering sciences, mathematics, computational methods, modern experimental methods, and effective communication skills to problems of interest in industry as well as government or scholarly topics.
 Employment opportunities for graduates are extensive.
 These opportunities include: energy and utility; manufacturing; automotive; aerospace; defense and space; research and development; and many others.
 The emphasis in the curriculum is on engineering sciences (solid mechanics, thermal sciences, fluid mechanics and materials science); mathematics; engineering analysis; engineering design; general sciences; and communication balanced with general education topics and electives.
 Graduates of the program will also be prepared for graduate studies (subject to grade-point and standardized test qualifications).
 Students will be prepared to take the fundamentals of engineering examination (and are encouraged to do so) as a step towards professional registration.

-In addition to the NMSU and College of Engineering requirements for graduation, a student must obtain a minimum grade of C- in all math, science and engineering courses applied toward their B.S in ME and/or AE minor.
+In addition to the NMSU and College of Engineering requirements for graduation, a student must obtain a minimum grade of C- in all math, science and engineering courses applied toward their Bachelor of Science in Mechanical Engineering (ME) and/or Aerospace Engineering (AE) minor.

 Prefix Title Credits